reelyactive/barnacles-elasticsearch/README.md

 barnacles-elasticsearch
 =======================

 [Elasticsearch](https://www.elastic.co/products/elasticsearch) interface for [barnacles](https://github.com/reelyactive/barnacles/) open source software.
+Stores _raddec_ and/or _dynamb_ events in Elasticsearch.
 We believe in an open Internet of Things.

 Installation